 The Equality Act is making significant changes to the law on discrimination as it affects disabled pupils and in particular the extension of duties on schools to include the provision of auxiliary aids and services (which has been effective from 1 September 2012).
-Further guidance from the DfE is currently awaited on this but the principal guidance is in the EHRC draft Code of Practice for Schools.
+Further guidance from the DfE is currently awaited on this but the principal guidance is in the Equality Human rights Commission draft Code of Practice for Schools.